vdaas/vald/docs/user-guides/search-config.md

 NGT will use `(1+epsilon)*radius` as the search range.
 The number of search target vectors increases along with the epsilon being large.

-The default value (recommend value) is 0.1.
+The default value is 0.1, and it may work in most cases.
+However, the appropriate value may vary depending on the dataset.
 While it is desirable to adjust this value within 0 - 0.3, it can also set a negative value (over than -1).

 ### ingress_filters